angelacuahutle/Metrics-webapp/README.md

 # Project Name

-> This React capstone projectis about building a mobile web application to check a list of metrics (numeric values) that you will create making use of React and Redux.
+> This React capstone projectis about building a mobile web application to check a list of metrics (numeric values)  using of React and Redux.

-You will select an API that provides numeric data about a topic that you like and then build the webapp around it.
+I have work with the new API that provides numeric data regading COVID records.
 The webapp will have several pages:

 one page with a list of items that could be filtered by some parameters;
 one page for the item details; in the example, the detail page for Czech Republic cities with number of views.